Chia-Network/cadt/docs/cadt_rpc_api_v2.md

 #### Create a V2 organization

-- Please note that creating an organization takes approximately 30 minutes.
+- Organization creation now uses **parallel store creation**, which is significantly faster than the previous sequential method.
 - The request will resolve and the organization will complete in the background.
-- The status of the organization creation can be tracked via a GET request to `organizations` and searching for the PENDING orgUid.
+- **Track the status of organization creation using the `/v2/organizations/creation-status` endpoint.**
+- If the server crashes or restarts during creation, it will automatically attempt to resume from where it left off (up to 3 retries).
 - V2 organizations can be created with either a JSON body or by uploading a file containing organization data.

 **Using JSON body:**